monicapong/challenge3/README.md

-# Module 3 Challenge
+# Module 3 JavaScript Challenge: Password Generator

-## JavaScript Challenge: Password Generator
+## Description

 This application was created to allow a user to generate a random string of characters to use as a strong, secured password.
 It emphasizes the use of JavaScript in order for the user to interact with prompts to include different criteria for their randomly generated password.